mayanksahu2136/Techtitan_YUKTI/README.md

 # Cyber Sleuth - Social Media Account Authenticity Analyzer

-A full-stack application that analyzes social media profiles (Instagram, Facebook) to detect fake accounts, bots, and suspicious behavior patterns using ML and NLP analysis. and
+A full-stack application that analyzes social media profiles (Instagram, Facebook) to detect fake accounts, bots, and suspicious behavior patterns using ML and NLP analysis. and give analysis

 ## 🎯 Features